Your session has timed out

 BA in English Literature - Valedictorian, Magna Cum Laude

 Other honors and awards could include:

-Adding an activities and associations section is good for high school students and for recent college graduates who have little to no experience.
+Adding an activities and associations section is good for high school student resumes and for recent college graduate resumes with little to no experience.

 It gives you a chance to show where and how you developed certain skill sets.
 Pick those activities that reflect the type of work you’ll be doing and illustrate skills you found in the job description.